ClassicOldSong/Apollo/README.md

 Currently support is only provided via GitHub Issues/Discussions.

 No real time chat support will ever be provided for Apollo and Artemis.
-Includig but not limited to:
+Including but not limited to:

 - Discord
 - Telegram